zulip/zulip/docs/overview/architecture-overview.md

 ## Glossary

 This section gives names for some of the elements in the Zulip UI used in Zulip development conversations.
-Contributions to extend this list are welcome!
+In general, our goal is to minimize the set of terminology listed here by giving elements self-explanatory names.

 * **chevron**: A small downward-facing arrow next to a message's timestamp, offering contextual options, e.g., "Reply", "Mute [this